 Photos above and below show the front area, once the tiny original church.
 This section of the church houses the front entrance, office (here you can see a temporary desk), and to the right are the master bedroom and bathroom.
 Above, I had shielded the house from the front doors and nosey passersby with a hanging room divider made from British army snow camouflage netting.
 This has been replaced by a tall white rolling wardrobe that doubles as a privacy pony wall, an item that becomes necessary when your front doors are at street level.
 For more information on each photo, click on the image.

 Below, you can see one of the only two original pews remaining from the earliest days of the church—they’re made out of the same Douglas fir as the building and have crosses carved into the ends.
 The greenish pews from the 60s were cheap and had no redeeming features, so l I broke them up and re-used he heavy, old-growth Douglas fir.
 I want to make an indoor swing with one of the remaining planks.

 Above is a view into the bedroom.
 The bed lies inside the church’s original altar which is in the form of a 5-sided cupola.
 The bed platform is just a reconstruction of the original altar stage, which had been removed by a previous owner.

 Everyone wants to know if it feels weird to sleep in an altar.
 No, it doesn’t.
 What should sleeping in an altar feel like?
 Are people wondering if angels descend, or the wrath of god?
-It’s the church of restful sleep when the raccoons are not mating and meth heads aren’t trying to break in.
+It’s the church of restful sleep, at least when the raccoons are not mating and meth heads aren’t trying to pry the doors open.